 • Taxation I: Professor Maine’s course highlighted and discussed several racial disparities in the Internal Revenue Code.

-• Torts: Professor Moffa’s Torts course included two separate guest lectures by Prof. Jenny Wriggins, accompanied by reading assignments from her book The Measure of Injury: Race, Gender, and Tort Law and her Howard Law Journal piece Torts, Race, and the Value of Injury, 1900-1949.
-The students also read and discussed a piece by critical race theorist Mari Matsuda, On Causation, in which she demonstrates how the tort system sacrifices human bodies to maintain the smooth flow of the economic system.
+• Torts (first-year): Professor Moffa’s Torts course utilizes a newly published casebook – Tort Law: A 21st-Century Approach by Zahr K. Said – that more consciously addresses the inequity in the torts system and the indirect harms that continuing to focus on antiquated cases with embedded racial, class, and gender stereotypes can perpetuate in the classroom.
+The casebook is freely available online, taking a concrete step towards accessibility and inclusivity for students of different means and abilities.
+The class also includes guest lectures by Prof. Jennifer Wriggins, accompanied by reading assignments from her book The Measure of Injury: Race, Gender, and Tort Law and her Howard Law Journal piece Torts, Race, and the Value of Injury, 1900-1949.
+The students also read and discuss a piece by critical race theorist Mari Matsuda, On Causation, in which she demonstrates how the tort system sacrifices human bodies to maintain the smooth flow of the economic system.

 Principles of diversity, equity, and inclusion are deeply embedded in the everyday work of Maine Law’s clinical programs.
 Through each of the clinical programs, students deal directly with the impact of systems on low-income individuals, people of color, and other historically-marginalized populations and learn how to advocate on behalf of their clients.
 In addition to representing individual clients on a wide-range of case types, students also engaged this year in appellate litigation and policy work in an effort to combat systemic racism – whether it be seeking to combat racism within the U.S. asylum process through the filing of a lawsuit against U.S. Citizenship and Immigration Services or through the recent filing of a complaint in federal court seeking to end the unethical transfers of ICE detainees in Maine to areas down south or through ongoing work to close down the state’s school to prison pipeline, which has a significant disproportionate effect on youths of color and youth suffering from a disability or learning difference.
 This project involves faculty and students advocating for ongoing reforms to keep youth out of the justice system and to increase investment in community alternatives to incarceration; changing school policies to prevent suspensions, expulsions, and other exclusionary practices that keep youth from engaging in their education programs; and providing state-wide training to juvenile defenders and education advocates that provide the skills and support necessary to do this work well.